amiraz96/DMA-Singlecarrier-WPT/README.md

 ## Citing

-If you use this code, please cite the associated IEEE Transactions on Wireless Power Transfer article.
-A BibTeX entry is provided below; update the metadata once you import it from IEEE Xplore.
+If you use this code, please cite the associated article.
+A BibTeX entry is provided below.

 ```bibtex
 @article{DMAWPT2023,